-To replicate real-world utilization, we routinely used and laundered each towel multiple times to assess the softness, size, durability, and more.
+To replicate real-world utilization, we routinely used and laundered each towel multiple times to evaluate numerous factors, such as softness, size, durability, and more.
 The information and details we collected can help narrow down the options to a product that meets your family's needs.

-Unfortunately, there are a few towels in our lineup that became rougher and scratchier after multiple use and washes, leaving us less thrilled to use them.
-This includes the Luvable Friends Hooded Towel and the Green Sprouts Towel.
+Unfortunately, a few towels in our lineup became rougher and scratchier after repeated use and launderings.
+Compared to cloud-like contenders, these options lack a sense of welcoming, leaving us less thrilled to use them with little tots or babies.
+Scoring 2 of 10, the Luvable Friends Hooded Towel and Green Sprouts Towel rank the lowest among the competition.
 Obviously, roughness is not ideal, and anything that feels slightly rough will increase the potential of skin irritations.
-Therefore, we suggest passing on these options, especially for newborns or children with ultra-sensitive skin.
+Therefore, we suggest passing on these options, particularly for newborns or children with ultra-sensitive skin.

-After hands-on testing the competition, we noticed wear and tear on some towels.
-For instance, the Luvable Friends Hooded Towel had pulled threads and minor damage on the frog's eye.
-The San Francisco Baby Towel had loose threads, too.
+Unfortunately, a couple of contenders couldn't compete and ranked the lowest with scores of 1 of 10.
+The Luvable Friends Hooded Towel had pulled threads and minor damage on the frog's eye, and the San Francisco Baby Towel had loose threads.
 If these towels did not hold up during our testing, it is logical to question their ability to tolerate more frequent use over time.

-But, if you seek a smaller towel for the newborn stage, the Burt's Bees Baby Towels and Carter's Towel and Washcloth Set may be fitting.
+If you seek a smaller towel for the newborn stage, the Burt's Bees Baby Towels and Carter's Towel and Washcloth Set may fit your needs.
 These towels are sized well for newborns or younger babies.
 While they might not be suitable for larger toddlers, these towels can help make younger babies cozy and warm after a bath without the extra thickness of a larger option.

 — Molly Bradac